DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 **Path 1: Complete the Original Experiment**

-- Activate the consciousness development systems installed by the original titans
+- Activate the consciousness development systems installed by **The Werdh-anes**
 - Develop the advanced capabilities that were always our genetic inheritance
 - Transcend the domestication programming and become truly sovereign